How to copy or duplicate a slice in Go

 }

-This can be fixed by creating a three-index subslice of the original slice and append to that instead while ensuring that the result does not share any elements with the source (by restricting the length and capacity of the subslice to be zero).
+To address this, create a three-index subslice from the original slice and append it instead.
+This method ensures the new slice does not share any elements with the source by setting both the length and capacity of the subslice to zero:

 func main() {